mahmoud/sedimental/entries/designing_a_fast.md

 Everyone has their reasons, but first off Ramadan is not some sort of collective diet.
-Yes, Ramadan is used by many as a springboard to stimy smoking, overeating, and other unhealthy physical habits.
+Yes, Ramadan is used by many as a springboard to stymie smoking, overeating, and other unhealthy physical habits.
 But for me, fasting is about building four virtues:

   * Empathy